h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ## Task 4: Recipe: Scorer

-In this task, we will be importing a Scorer recipe to see if this scorer will help improve the performance of the model.
+In this task, we will be importing a Scorer recipe to optimize the modeling process for a metric that may be more important to our business than a standard statistical scorer.

 ### Import a Scorer Recipe